daspete/daspete-tutorials/data/content/unity3d/google-cardboard/without-gyroscope.md

-# Using the Cardboard SDK without a gyroscope

 I recently bought a Cardboard to play around with the possibilities of VR in Unity3D.
 But then i realized, that my smartphone doesn't have a gyroscope... holy crap...
 So, what now?
 Just find a way to get it working without it :) If you have a smartphone with a compass and a accelerometer module, then this is for you.

 Just create a new project and download the [Google VR unitypackage](https://github.com/googlevr/gvr-unity-sdk/blob/master/GoogleVRForUnity.unitypackagek) from their GitHub page.
 Just click on the **Download** button on the right side, and choose **Open with unity editor** in the download options.
 Then just click on import.